ethereum-optimism/community-hub/src/docs/how-optimism-works/README.md

 This makes it possible to transfer assets, including ERC20 tokens, between the two networks.
 The exact mechanism by which this communication differs depending on the direction in which the communication occurs.

+Optimism uses this functionality in the Standard bridge to allow users to deposit assets (ERC20s and ETH) from Ethereum to Optimism and on also allow withdrawals of the same from Optimism back to Ethereum.
+See the [developer documentation and examples](../developers/bridge/standard-bridge/) on details on the inner workings of the Standard bridge.

 #### Moving from Ethereum to Optimism

 To send messages from Ethereum from Optimism, users simply need to trigger the `CanonicalTransactionChain` contract on Ethereum to create a new block on Optimism block.
 See the above section on [block production](#block-production) for additional context.
 User-created blocks can include transactions that will appear to originate from the address that generated the block.

-Contracts on Ethereum can use this functionality to send assets from Ethereum to Optimism.
-For instance, Optimism maintains a contract called the [`L1StandardBridge`](https://etherscan.io/address/0x99C9fc46f92E8a1c0deC1b1747d010903E884bE1) which uses this feature to allow users to move ERC20 tokens from Ethereum to Optimism in a standardized manner.
-When making a deposit, users transfer tokens to the `L1StandardBridge` which in turn instructs the corresponding [`L2StandardBridge`](https://optimistic.etherscan.io/address/0x4200000000000000000000000000000000000010) contract to mint an equivalent number of tokens on Optimism.

 #### Moving from Optimism to Ethereum